mantl/mantl/docs/getting_started/playbook.rst

 Custom Playbook
 ===============

-Your customized ``terraform.yml`` `playbook`_ should be used to start.
+Your customized ``terraform.yml`` `playbook`_ should be used to deploy microservices-infrastructure to your servers.

-Below is an explanation of the values in the custom playbook:
+Below is an annotated playbook explaining the values:

 .. literalinclude:: ../../terraform.sample.yml
    :language: yaml+jinja